Treatment for Schizophrenia in Dubai

 Types of schizophrenia

-Since Bleuler’s time, the definition of schizophrenia has continued to change.
-The main achievement was the more accurate differentiation of the different types of schizophrenia.
-Without knowing the exact causes of schizophrenia, the classification is based on the appearance of symptoms occurring together.
-The ICD-10 and DSM-V classifications are not helpful in predicting the outcome of the disorder.
+Since Bleuler‘s time, the definition of schizophrenia has continued to change.
+The main achievement was the more accurate differentiation of the distinct types of schizophrenia.

-The classification, in accordance with ICD-10, a diagnostic system of World Health Organization (WHO), distinguished the following types of schizophrenia:
+The classification, in accordance with ICD-10, a diagnostic system of the World Health Organization (WHO), distinguished the following types of schizophrenia:

 Paranoid Schizophrenia